Shakshouka

 - Preheat oven to 190 ˚C.

 - Prepare the vegetables.
 Onion: halve, peel, and cut into medium dice.
-Chili: remove the seeds and thinly slice.
+Chile: remove the seeds and thinly slice.
 Garlic: peel and coarsely chop.
 Bell pepper: remove the seeds, and cut into 1 cm squares.

 - Heat a large oven-safe skillet on medium heat, and add a generous amount of olive oil.